What is the Best Timber to use for Exterior Cladding?

 When coated properly, designed well and chosen suitably, timber requires little maintenance.

 In exterior applications that are exposed to harsh sun, it is important to check the timber as UV light can lead to yellowing or silvering of the timber.
 Preserving the aesthetic integrity and restoring the natural colour of timber is easily done by regular cleaning and recoating.
-Although it varies from project to project, recoating exterior timber cladding every 12-18 months is recommended to preserve its appearance and natural colour.
+Although it varies from project to project, recoating exterior timber every 12-18 months is recommended to preserve its appearance and natural colour.

 The other option to reduce maintenance is to allow the timber to weather.
 This means very little maintenance even on external timber, however the colour of the timber will fade to a silver grey colour, this can sometimes reduce the maintenance from 12-18 months up to 4-5 years depending on the application and location of your project.

-Exterior timber cladding is an excellent way to elevate any residential or commercial project.
+Timber exteriors are an excellent way to elevate any residential or commercial project.
 Wood is one of the most environmentally friendly building materials and offers sensory beauty in a way that synthetic materials cannot compete with.

-In this Eagle Bay residence, floor to ceiling windows are paired with Pacific Teak timber cladding to create a warm and light-drenched home.
-The Trendplank cladding profile emphasises the simplicity and elegance of the architectural design.
+In this Eagle Bay residence, floor to ceiling windows are paired with Pacific Teak timber to create a warm and light-drenched home.
+The Trendplank profile emphasises the simplicity and elegance of the architectural design.

-The Cradle Mountain Visitor Centre showcases how Silvertop Ash cladding can add a flash of warmth and texture to commercial buildings.
+The Cradle Mountain Visitor Centre showcases how Silvertop Ash can add a flash of warmth and texture to commercial buildings.
 The natural elegance of the Trendplank profile makes the Visitor Centre blend harmoniously with the landscape.

 Whatever project you are working on, Mortlock Timber has timber features for every design.
 Thanks to our treatment processes and advanced designs, we offer a wide variety of timber species that work excellently for exterior applications.
 Browse our timber cladding solutions or get in touch to order a sample today.